Types of Pumps and their working principles with applications

 Radial Flow:

 The impeller discharges fluid at right angles to the shaft axis.
-In this centrifugal pump in which the pressure is developed wholly by centrifugal force.
+In this centrifugal pump in the pressure is developed wholly by centrifugal force.
 The radial type pumps are used for the application of high head and low discharge.

 Mixed Flow :